metabase/metabase/docs/configuring-metabase/caching.md

 ## How dashboard, question, database, and default caching policies interact

-If you have multiple caching policies set, Metabase will use the first available policy, in this order:
+If multiple caching policies affect the same question, Metabase will use the first available policy, in this order:

 1. Dashboard
 2. Question